RonaldMishiev/image-to-poem/README.md

 LSTM, or Long Short-Term Memory model, is a type of RNN particularly adept at learning long-term dependencies, making it ideal for sequence data like poetry.

+### RMSprop

+An optimization technique that improves stability for smaller batch sizes and ensures similar gradient updates across mini-batches.

 ### Early Stopping

 A regularization technique to prevent overfitting by halting training when the validation set accuracy diverges from the training set.